GentikSolm/t3-app-dir/README.md

 - Nextauth
 - tRPC

+### Setup

+1. Get your drizzle db environment variables from planetscale
+2. Get your discord client id and secret from the discord developer portal
+3. `pnpm i && pnpm dev`

 ### General flow

 - Any data that should be displayed on page load should be fetched via a server component, and passed as props to a client component.